Sadiatumpa60/Image_processing/README.md

 ## RGB Channels
 Two dimensional colour images are also represented in RGB - 3 layers of 2 dimensional where thre layers represents res, blue and green.
+## Numpy for images

+For fliping, extracting features and for analyzing them Numpy is the most important library.